damymetzke/NodeBuildUtilities/.github/ISSUE_TEMPLATE/BUG_REPORT.md

     Add extra points that are missing.
     Be as specific as you can be,
     but if you do not know about something you don't have to include it.
+    NBU is a generic package, so environments and contexts can differ greatly.
 -->
 - OS: (e.g. linux-debian, windows)
 - Architecture: (e.g. AMDx86, x64)